House at Praça Dr. Aristides Milton 23-A: Location

 The House at Praça Dr. Aristides Milton 23-A is located in a line of eight single-storey, single-family houses on Rua Durval Chagas along the west end of Praça Dr. Aristides Milton.
 The plaza was once the church yard of the chapel of the Miseriacorida Hospital.
 The baroque-style church with an ornate façade remains at the north of the square.
 The main post office of Cachoeira is located at the opposite end of the square, and was built in an Art Deco style in 1923.
 Small, single-family homes line the east of the square.
 The Praça Dr. Aristides Mílton Fountain (Chafariz da Praça Dr. Mílton), which dates to the 19th century, served as a primary fountain for residents in the city.
 It is located between the row of houses at the east of the square.
 Praça Dr. Aristides Milton is connected by Rua to the Praça da Aclamação.
 The House at Praça Dr. Aristides Milton 23-A lacked the prestige of the large sobrado town houses of the sugarcane plantation elites of the region built in the 17th and 18th center around the town hall of the city.
 Praça Dr. Aristides Milton, however, was connected to the historic city center by Rua Ana Neri and was an attractive location for the houses of merchants in the 19th century.

 Structure

 The House at Praça Dr. Aristides Milton 23-A occupies only 151 m2, but was once part of a large residence.
 It is a narrow structure with the front rooms arranged along a hall; the rear rooms are arranged around a small veranda.
 The house has a low, simple tile gable roof.
 The rear of the structure opens to a lower, undeveloped area of vegetation.
-A single stairway from the veranda leads downt to this area.
-The house has a simple façade with a door at left, corresponding to the interior hall; and two windows at the right.
+A single stairway from the veranda leads down to this area.
+The house has a simple façade with a door at the left, corresponding to the interior hall; and two windows at the right.
 The door and windows have straight lintels and frames from that date to the 20th century.

 A marble plaque to the left of the door was placed by the Brazilian Institute of Geography and Statistics (IBGE) and has the inscription: